M. Murphy

 M. Murphy (born 1969) is a Canadian academic.
-They are a professor of history and women and gender studies at the University of Toronto and director of the Technoscience Research Unit.
+They are a professor of environment and women and gender studies at the University of Toronto and co-director of the Technoscience Research Unit.

-Murphy is well known for their work on regimes of imperceptibility, the ways in which different forms of knowledge become visible or invisible in the scientific community and broader society.
+Murphy is known for their work on regimes of imperceptibility, or the ways in which different forms of knowledge become visible or invisible in the scientific community and broader society.
 Murphy has published several books, including Sick Building Syndrome and the Problem of Uncertainty: Environmental Politics, Technoscience, and Women Workers (2006) which won the Ludwik Fleck Prize from the Society for Social Studies of Science, Seizing the Means of Reproduction: Entanglements of Feminism, Health, and Technoscience (2012), and The Economization of Life (2017).

 Early life and education

-Claudette Michelle Murphy was born in 1969 and grew up in Winnipeg, Manitoba.
-Their family background includes Metis and French heritage.
+Murphy was born in 1969 and grew up in Winnipeg, Manitoba.
+Their family background includes Métis and French heritage.

 Murphy was inspired by the work of feminists in science in the mid-eighties, including Donna Haraway and Ruth Hubbard.
-They earned a bachelor's degree in Biology and History and Philosophy of Science and Technology from the University of Toronto in 1992.
+They earned a bachelor's degree in biology, history, and philosophy of science and technology from the University of Toronto in 1992.
 They earned a Ph.D. from Harvard University in 1998.
 Their experience at Harvard led them to incorporate analysis of whiteness explicitly into their work on science.

 In the 1990s, Murphy worked with Evelynn M. Hammonds and her working group on race and science at MIT.
-From 1996-2007, they edited RaceSci, a website on anti-racist studies in science, medicine, and technology.
+From 1996 to 2007, they edited RaceSci, a website on anti-racist studies in science, medicine, and technology.
 With Adele Clarke and others at the Society for the Social Studies of Science, they organized panels on race and science.

 Career

-Murphy is interested in asking the question "What can feminist technoscience be?"
+Murphy is interested in feminist technoscience.
 They study the recent history of science and technology with particular attention to economics, capitalism, the environment, and reproduction, with an awareness of colonialism, feminism, gender, race, and queer theory.

 They focus on Canada, the United States, Bangladesh, and issues around chemical exposure, environmental justice, and reproductive justice.
 Landscapes of Exposure: Knowledge and Illness in Modern Environments, which they co-edited with Gregg Mitman and Chris Sellers in 2004, has been called "a foundational volume in bringing historical and social science perspectives to bear on the intersection of place and disease."

-Murphy is known for the concept of regimes of imperceptibility, a framework for examining the ways in which different forms of knowledge become visible or invisible within scientific communities and society.
+Murphy is known for the concept of regimes of imperceptibility, a framework for examining the ways in which different forms of knowledge become visible or invisible within scientific communities and society: